 Zijie has never used, let alone owned an Apple device, instead preferring to run a dual-boot Fedora / Windows machine.
 In his spare time, he plays DOTA2, and is currently ranked in the top 2000 players in the Americas!

-This term, Zijie will improving our network admin console, to make managing devices and auth settings easier for teams.
+This term, Zijie will improving our network admin panel, to make managing devices and auth settings easier for teams.

 Wendi Yu (@wendi-yu) is studying Software Engineering.
 She’s a member of Waterloo’s rocketry design team, building tools to model tank fill and P&ID systems for rocket launches.
 (Tailscale’s own rocketry fans are excited to have another member join.)
 And if that wasn’t enough, she’s also a sousaphonist for Waterloo’s concert band.
 As she puts it, “There’s something immensely liberating about being able to honk back at the geese who attack me when I walk through campus.”